drvinceknight/pfm/book/tools-for-mathematics/09-differential-equations/why/main.md

     \end{cases}
 $$

-We can solve it using `sym.dsolve` but instead of passing a single differential equation, we pass an iterable of multiple equations:
+You can solve it using `sym.dsolve` but instead of passing a single differential equation, pass an iterable of multiple equations:

 ```{code-cell} ipython3
 import sympy as sym